Stanislaus Papczyński: Process and Venerable

 A cause to beatify Papczyński was started in 1767, interrupted in 1775, and reopened in 1953.
+His spiritual writings were approved by theologians on 22 July 1775.
 But because such a long time had passed since his death, this process had to be accomplished "historically", which means that documents had to be searched for testimonies on one's life and virtues.
 Those documents were prepared and gathered in a 1000-page manuscript called "Positio".
 On 28 February 1980, the National Conference of Bishops in Poland petitioned the Pope to elevate Papczyński to the altars as a model of Christian life.
-Similar petitions were sent by major superiors of male and female congregations in Poland.
 Based on this evidence, on 28 November 1980, the Congregation for Saints made a decision that Papczyński's beatification cause may be brought before the Apostolic Tribunal.